pianoza/MLToolbox/README.md

-# VRE Sample Tool
+# VRE Template Tool

-A simple example tool that is ready to run a workflow.
+A simple template that is ready to run a tool.

 ## Requirements